ali-zahedi/django-telethon/README.md

    print(response.text)
     ```

-1. send this request for sign in:
+1. Send this request for sign in:

    ```python
    import requests